KEHANG/SCAN/README.md

 #### reconstruction
 Left part: original images.
 Right part: reconstructed images based on description.

 ![reconstruction](results/SCAN/reconstruction.jpg)

 #### img2sym
 In every card, columns shown from left to right are: 1. original image, 2. labels, 3. top predicted labels and probabilities.

 ![img2sym](results/SCAN/img2sym.jpeg)

 #### sym2img
 Attributes other than the appointed ones are randomly sampled within {0, 1}.
+25 of all 40 attributes are selected.

 ![sym2img](results/SCAN/selected_sym2img.jpeg)

 #### traversal
 Traversal range is -3 ~ 3.
+16 of all 40 attributes are selected.

 ![traversal](results/SCAN/selected_traversal.jpeg)

 ### Note